 Wow, over two months since my last blog post.
 Work has seriously taken a turn for the worse, with overtime taking over my free time.

-I’ll pick back up with another play report.
+I’ll pick back up with another play report, from my game set of Eska.
 I’ve gone through some Dragon Magazines recently, but there has been few things to convert for several issues.
 This is from an older session, so I’ll be lacking on some of the details.

 In our previous game, the party had tracked down the goblin Iong to Cahill Abbey.
 Iong had incurred some hefty gambling debts and the group was there to collect the bounty.